uhi67/ffstb/readme.md

 ffstb.php <filenames> <options>
 ```

-filenames may be multiple filenames or directories to stabilize
+filenames may be multiple filenames or directories to stabilize all matched files within.

 ### Options